 - iPad mini 4: A8 processor chip

 - 9.7in iPad: A9 (Apple claims this is 1.6x faster than the A8 at general processing, and 1.8x faster at graphics)

 - 10.5in iPad Pro: A10X Fusion (Apple claims this is 2.5x faster than the A8 at general processing, and 4.3x faster at graphics)

 - 12.9in iPad Pro (2017 model): A10X Fusion

 Another possible factor to consider is RAM. the iPad mini and 9.7in iPad both have 2GB of RAM; Apple hasn't announced the RAM allocation in the new iPad Pros, but there's a good chance it will be more - since the 12.9in iPad Pro (2015 model) had 4GB.

 We put three of the current iPads, as well as some recent models, through a range of speed tests to give an idea of their relative capabilities.
-We've not got the iPad Pro 12.9in (2017) in for testing yet, but it should be close to the 10.5in model because it has the same processor.
+The iPad Pro 12.9in (2017) would be close to the 10.5in model because it has the same processor.

 Geekbench 4 CPU test

 We started with the general processing test in the Geekbench 4 app.
 The 2017 iPad Pro models are streets ahead in this department:

 What about graphics?
 We tested this using GFXBench Metal.